kennitochang/kennitochang.github.io/_posts/en/2022-02-22-jyutping-tone-marks.md

 | ![A poem annotated with numbered jyutping.](/assets/images/jyutping-number-annotation.png) | ![A poem annotated with marked jyutping.](/assets/images/jyutping-tonemark-annotation.png) |

+Without sacrificing readability, tone-marked jyutping reduces the amount of clutter and space between Chinese characters.
+It provides a more natural reading experience for anyone wishing to study jyutping and/or Cantonese.

 ## Cantonese Tones
 Cantonese is generally accepted by linguists to have six tones (seven in some cases, although the "seventh tone" is largely merging into the first tone).